 After reading this manual, store it in the snowmobile for convenient reference.
-It should remain with the snowmobile when sold.
+It should remain with the snowmobile when the snowmobile is sold.

 Follow the maintenance program outlined in this manual.
 Preventive maintenance ensures that critical components of the snowmobile are inspected by your dealer at specific mileage intervals.